gagandeepahuja09/go-practice/go-cloud-native/notes/8_loose_coupling.md

     * It must export one or more functions or variables.
     * It must be compiled using the -buildmode=plugin build flag.

+**Go plug-in Caveats**
+1. Only supported on Linux, FreeBSD, MacOS.
+2.

 **********************************************************************************

 **Hexagonal Architecture**